Canadian Medical Assistance Teams: 2004 Indian Ocean earthquake and tsunami

 The 2004 Indian Ocean earthquake and tsunami was the first time CMAT sent medical teams overseas.
 Over the course of eight weeks, three Canadian medical teams consisting of paramedics and physicians were deployed to Indonesia, with the first team deploying within 10 days of disaster.
 CMAT's medical team worked alongside teams from Mercy Malaysia and collaborated with Canadian consular officials from Jakarta, Indonesia and Kuala Lumpur, Malaysia to establish medical stations and administer medical care and first aid to displaced persons in Medan, Banda Aceh, and Meuloboh, Indonesia.

 2005 Hurricane Katrina

-On August 29, 2005, the Category 3 storm made landfall in southeast Louisiana.
+On August 29, 2005, the Category 5 Hurricane Katrina made landfall in southeast Louisiana.
 It caused severe destruction along the Gulf coast from central Florida to Texas, much of it due to the storm surge.
 CMAT deployed an assessment team to Baton Rouge, Louisiana.
 After three days in the Area of Operations (AOO) and completion of an on-ground tactical assessment, it was determined that CMAT's trauma team of physicians, trauma nurses and flight paramedics should not be deployed to the area.
 The two-member assessment team cited significant political infighting and substantial lack of command and control structure, which together posed serious problems for logistical support and basic information.